juneunjaypark/juneunjaypark/content/authors/admin/_index.md

     url: https://psychology.illinois.edu/directory/profile/juneunp2

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on health behaviors from a psychological perspective.
+bio: My research focuses on addiction problems from social contexts.

 # Interests to show in About widget
 interests:
-  - Health Behaviors
-  - Motivation
+  - Addiction
   - mHealth
   - Machine Learning/EMA